Important California Car Accident Laws/Scenarios

 What are the Laws Everyone Should Know Before Driving a Car?

-Also, they do not prevent bringing an injury claim for recovery of damages in spite of potential criminal penalties against a defendant.
-Below we discuss some important laws and principles, accident avoidance and where to go for legal help if you're in a pickle.
+Also, they do not prevent bringing an injury claim for recovery of damages despite potential criminal penalties against a defendant.
+Below we discuss some essential laws and principles, accident avoidance, and where to go for legal help if you're in a pickle.

 You Must Have Minimum 15/30/5 Insurance Coverage Under CA Law.

 State insurance coverage remains mandated under the voter-enacted Compulsory Financial Responsibility Law.
 So all motor vehicle operators and residents that drive their cars shall be “financially responsible.”

 So if you drive and are involved in an accident, you are required to show proof of insurance to law enforcement.
 Also, you must prove you can minimally pay for damages and injuries caused by the use, ownership, or borrowing of an uninsured vehicle.